Graham Brady: COVID-19 lockdowns

 In May 2020, Brady called for the removal of "arbitrary rules and limitations on freedom" brought in by the government because of the COVID-19 pandemic.
 He said that the British public had been "a little too willing to stay at home".
 Speaking out against a second lockdown, he also spoke about COVID-related mental health issues, such as increased rates of suicide and domestic abuse, as well as excess deaths caused due to reduced access for care.
 Brady is also a steering committee member of the lockdown-sceptic COVID Recovery Group, a group of Conservative MPs who oppose the UK government's December 2020 lockdown.
-They were seen as an "echo" of the Brexiteer European Research Group (ERG) of MPs, and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.
+The Telegraph reported that the group was seen in Westminster as an "echo" of the Brexiteer European Research Group (ERG) of MPs, and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.

+Peerage

+After standing down as an MP at the 2024 general election, Brady was nominated for a life peerage in the 2024 Dissolution Honours.
+He was created Baron Brady of Altrincham, of Birch-in-Rusholme in the County of Greater Manchester, on 19 August 2024.

+In 2024 he published a memoir of his time leading the 1922 Committee, entitled Kingmaker.

 Personal life

 Brady met Victoria Lowther at Durham University.
 The couple married in 1992, and have a daughter and a son.
-He employs his wife Victoria as his senior parliamentary assistant.
-Brady was reported to be among those MPs who paid the highest amount to family members that they employ, with a range between £40,000 and £45,000 disclosed.

-He currently resides in Altrincham in Greater Manchester.

-Knighthood
+They divide their time between homes in London and Altrincham; his wife worked as his senior parliamentary assistant.

+Honours

+Brady was made a Freeman of Altrincham in September 2016 for services to the community of Altrincham and its environs.

-Brady was appointed a Knight Bachelor "for political and public service" in the 2018 New Year Honours.
-His investiture by the Duke of Cambridge took place at Buckingham Palace on 6 March 2018.
+Brady was knighted for political and public service in the 2018 New Year Honours.
+His investiture by Prince William, Duke of Cambridge, took place at Buckingham Palace on 6 March 2018.

+Brady was sworn as a member of the Privy Council (PC) in November 2023.
+The same month, he was admitted as a freeman of the City of London.